Capturing Striking Images When Photographing a RIB

 In another how-to article, I give you tips to optimize the text in your advertisement.

-Below are some specific tips for photographing a RIB to maximise its appeal and increase your chances of a successful sale.
+Here are some specific tips for photographing a RIB.
+These tips will help maximize its appeal.
+They will also increase your chances of a successful sale.

 1. Choose the Right Location

 Find a clean, clutter-free location to photograph your RIB.
-Ideally, this would be somewhere with ample natural light, such as a marina or boatyard.
+Ideally, this would be somewhere with ample natural light, like a marina or boatyard.

 2. Clean and Prep the Boat